Random fields and the geometry of Wiener space: Preliminaries II: The infinite dimensional theory

 \subsection{Quasi-sure analysis}

-In this section, we shall resolve some technical aspects of defining integrals of Wiener functionals with respect to measures concentrated on $\mu$-zero sets.
-Clearly, all Wiener functionals are \emph{de facto} defined up to $\mu$-zero sets.
-Therefore, in order to be able to define the integral of Wiener functionals with respect to measures which are concentrated on sets where the functionals are not very well defined, we must resort to what is referred to as \emph{quasi-sure analysis}.
+In this section, most of which is based upon~\cite{Malliavin,Takeda}, we shall resolve some technical aspects of defining integrals of Wiener functionals with respect to measures concentrated on $\mu$-zero sets.
+Since all Wiener functionals are \textit{de facto} defined up to $\mu$-zero sets, thus, in order to be able to define the integral of Wiener functionals with respect to measures which are concentrated on $\mu$-zero sets, we must resort to what is referred to as \textit{quasi-sure analysis}, which in turn relies on the concept of \textit{capacities} on the Wiener space.

-The building blocks for quasi-sure analysis on the Wiener space are the \emph{capacities}, which are defined in accordance with the Sobolev spaces $D^p_{\a}$ defined above.
-Following Malliavin \cite{Malliavin} and Takeda \cite{Takeda}, we shall define various capacities as follows.

 \begin{definition} Let $1<p<\infty$ and $\a>0$.
 For an open set $O$ of $X$, we define its $(p,\a)$-capacity $C^p_{\a}(O)$ by

 For each subset of $A$ of $X$, we define its $(p,\a)$-capacity $C^p_{\a}$ by